UN@75 – Challenges for the new quarter-century

 Michael Biontino, Ambassador (ret.), former Permanent Representative of Germany to the Conference on Disarmament and Ambassador for Global Disarmament Affairs (2013-2018)

 Nathalie Weizmann, Senior Legal Officer, United Nations Office for the Coordination of Humanitarian Affairs

 Prof. Diane A. Desierto, University of Notre Dame

 Prof. Nils Melzer, University of Glasgow, UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment

-The panel is a part of the UN’s global dialogue (#UN75) and will be moderated by GCILS Director Prof. Robin Geiß.
+The panel is a part of the UN’s global dialogue (#UN75) and moderated by GCILS Director Prof. Robin Geiß.

 Please watch the recording of the webinar below: